Team Members

 Rhys Deiter Fall 2022-Spring 2024

-Rhys Deiter (he/him) is a junior political science student at Millikin University.
+Rhys Deiter (he/him) graduated with a bachelor's of arts in political science and a Philosophy Pre-Law minor from Millikin University in 2024.
 He is from New Palestine, a small rural town in central Indiana.
 After graduation he hopes to attend law school and pursue a career as a civil rights lawyer.
 Rhys feels that human trafficking is an issue that kind of flies under the radar and hopes through a collaborative effort within the Millikin Human Trafficking Lab they can draw more attention to the issue.
-Trafficking Lab they can draw more attention to the issue.
-Rhys is the fifth student to work in the Millikin Human Trafficking Research Lab.
+Rhys was the fifth student to work in the Millikin Human Trafficking Research Lab.
+He is currently enrolled in a Juris Doctor program at the University of Northern Illinois.

 Gabby Watson Spring 2021-Spring 2024

-Gabby Watson (they/she) is a third-year political science student at Millikin University.
+Gabby Watson (they/she) graduated with a bachelor's of arts in political science and Philosophy Pre-Law from Millikin University in 2024.
 They are from Murphysboro, a small southern town in Southern Illinois.
 After graduation, they hope to pursue a job in the field of politics.
 They look forward to furthering their knowledge on human trafficking and bringing awareness to this issue.
 They anticipate that through hard work, they will be able to help find new ways to combat human trafficking in central Illinois.
 Gabby is the fifth student to work in the Millikin Human Trafficking Research Lab.
+They are currently enrolled in a Master's of Public Policy program at the University of Chicago's Harris School of Public Policy.

 Jadon Cox Spring 2023-Spring 2024

-Jadon Cox (he/him) is a second-year political science major at Millikin University.
+Jadon Cox (he/him) graduated with a bachelor's of arts in political science from Millikin University in 2024.
 He is from Mt.
 Zion Illinois, a small town on the outskirts of Decatur.
 After graduation he hopes to attend law school and pursue a career as a copyright/IP lawyer.
 Jadon believes that human trafficking work is often overlooked, simply due to the broad scope of the crimes.
 He hopes to be able to gain a deep understanding of the concept of human trafficking and to be able to contribute to a better understanding of the human trafficking violations in the state.
 He believes that knowledge on human trafficking is crucial to prevent the maintaining of the status quo In addition, he looks forward to contributing to impactful and important research in his local, hometown community.
+Jadon is currently pursuing a Juris Doctor degree at the University of Illinois.

 Kocha Changelia Fall 2022